 A. Some studies show that people who drink 250 ml (about a cup) of beet juice daily lower their blood pressure (Hypertension, Feb.
 2015).
 As you have noted, other studies have used other amounts of beet juice to lower blood pressure significantly.
 One recent study found that 140 ml daily of nitrate-rich beet juice lowered previously uncontrolled hypertension (British Journal of Hypertension, March 2018).
-That is less than a cup, so the exact answer to how much beet juice you need has not yet been determined.
+That is less than a cup, so the exact answer on your quantity question has not yet been determined.

 Sugar in Beet Juice:

 Beet juice does contain sugar, approximately 12 grams in a cup.
 Some people have turned to powdered beet extract to get around the problem of too much sugar.
-We don’t have good data on exactly how much beet juice it would take in this form to get blood pressure down.
+We don’t have good data on exactly how much of this extract you would need to get your blood pressure under control.